Seniors and Health Safety

 The Safe Living Guide: A Guide to Home Safety for Seniors: A PDF guide from the Public Health Agency of Canada.
 The guide reviews facts about aging, such as changes and injuries.
 Readers will also find information about staying healthy, active, and safe in the home.

-Safe and Healthy Travel for Seniors: An article from the Center for Disease Control that discusses traveling safety for seniors.
+Safe and Healthy Travel for Seniors: An article from the Center for Disease Control discusses traveling safety for seniors.
 The article reviews how seniors should prepare in advance and how they can prevent injuries and stay healthy while traveling.

 BLS Certification: A course that is required for most nurses and health care providers working in the senior health care field.
 Be sure to check to see if your nurse or doctor is certified in basic life support.
 This certification program is mandatory safety training for all nurses, home health aids, and certified nurses assistants (CNA’s).